-- Continue the discussions with subject leaders on their priorities and how they have further developed the curriculum. - Fully establish the improved moderation system. - Leaders want to ensure their recent work on EHCP process is fully embedded. - Ensure new leadership of subjects are current in their monitoring of their subjects.
+- Continue the discussions with subject leaders on their priorities and how they have further developed the curriculum. - Fully establish the improved moderation system. - Leaders want to ensure their recent work on EHCP process is fully embedded.

 Early Years

 - The early years group has pupils from reception into key stage 1.
 There are some children with autism that need higher levels of support to get engagement. - Ican statements and Bsquared start in early years and follow the child through school so that assessment is building on previous learning and shows progress overtime.
 This also supports transition through classes.
 School have also considered the EYFS documents. - All pupils were observed on task at the SIP visit, however, with a broad range of learning, communication and social needs this class has to be heavily staffed to support learning.